hyungkyulee/til/tdd/react-testing.md

 Watch Usage: Press w to show more.
 ```
+> RTL takes any JSX to render it and it can access to the React component on a test.
+> RTL debug function from 'screen' component can help to check the result

 ### Why RTL
 RTL is to resolve the problem which developers have in Enzyme.